Are you eligible for nomination of an IRMS Award?

 - Contributed useful content and knowledge to the benefit of the profession

-How has that supplier benefitted their customers by working specifically with that supplier?
+How has that supplier benefitted its customers by working specifically with that supplier?
 In your opinion, what is it about them that sets them apart and above the rest?

 Innovation of the Year